 With sports betting becoming more available, I am intrigued to dive in and learn more about it.
 Using statistical data and research for my DFS needs, a lot can transition into the way I research for sports betting.
 This article is a beginner’s guide to MLB betting with the 2019 season upcoming, brought to you by a betting beginner with a deep knowledge of MLB info.

 Where To Bet

 With betting now legal on the federal level, it is going to come down to whether your state allows it or not.
 New Jersey, Pennsylvania, Nevada, Delaware, Mississippi, and West Virginia were quick to get in on the action.
 If you are in a state that does not allow sports betting, keep tabs on upcoming or current bills that you can voice your opinion on to your local congressman or woman.
 This is going to be a growing work in progress as you may know working to get things changed in government takes time.
 Michigan, Mississippi, Oregon, Rhode Island, and New York are states that could be on the verge of legalizing at the state level soon.

 The number of online Sportsbooks are starting to grow in the US, as FanDuel Sportsbook, DraftKings Sportsbook and Pointsbet Sportsbook all opened up their online and mobile sportsbook for those located in New Jersey.
 There has been an explosion with over 10 online sportsbooks in NJ alone.
 The plan is for online sportsbooks to open up state restrictions as more states expand their rules and/or approve sports betting.
-There are land-based sportsbooks within some of these states for those looking for the more Vegas style experience.
+There are land-based sportsbooks within some of these states for those looking for a more Vegas-style experience.